History of the Web

 The era of the “first browser war” ensued: a competition between Netscape Navigator and Internet Explorer.
 There were also other browsers with smaller market shares; one notable example is Opera.
 The WebKit project began in 1999; Safari and Chromium-based browsers, such as Chrome and newer versions of Edge, descend from this codebase.
 Likewise, the Gecko rendering engine was originally developed by Netscape starting in 1997; the Firefox browser is descended from that codebase.
 During the first browser war, nearly all of the core features of this book’s simple browser were added, including CSS, DOM, and JavaScript.

-Web standards
+Web Standards

 In the first years of the web, it was not so clear that browsers would remain standard and that one browser might not end up “winning” and becoming another proprietary software platform.
 There are multiple reasons this didn’t happen, among them the egalitarian ethos of the computing community and the presence and strength of the W3C.
 Another important reason was the networked nature of the web, and therefore the necessity for web developers to make sure their pages worked correctly in most or all of the browsers (otherwise they would lose customers), leading them to avoid proprietary extensions.
 On the contrary, browsers worked hard to carefully reproduce each other’s undocumented behaviors—even bugs—to make sure they continued supporting the whole web.

-There never really was a point where any browser openly attempted to break away from the standard, despite fears that that might happen.Perhaps the closest the web came to fragmenting was with the late-90s introduction of features for DHTML—early versions of the Document Object Model you’ll learn about in this book.
-Netscape and Internet Explorer at first had incompatible implementations of these features, and it took years, development of a common specification, and significant pressure campaigns on the browsers before standardization was achieved.
-You can read about this story in much more depth here.
+There never really was a point where any browser openly attempted to break away from the standard, despite fears that that might happen.Perhaps the closest the web came to fragmenting was with the late-1990s introduction of features for DHTML—early versions of the Document Object Model you’ll learn about in this book.
+Netscape and Internet Explorer at first had incompatible implementations of these features, and it took years, the development of a common specification, and significant pressure campaigns on the browsers before standardization was achieved.
+You can read about this story in much more depth from Jay Hoffman.
 Instead, intense competition for market share was channeled into very fast innovation and an ever-expanding set of APIs and capabilities for the web, which we nowadays refer to as the web platform, not just the “World Wide Web”.
 This recognizes the fact that the web is no longer a document viewing mechanism, but has evolved into a fully realized computing platform and ecosystem.There have even been operating systems built around the web!
 Examples include webOS, which powered some Palm smartphones, Firefox OS (that today lives on in KaiOS-based phones), and ChromeOS, which is a desktop operating system.
-All of these OSes are based on using the Web as the UI layer for all applications, with some JavaScript-exposed APIs on top for system integration.
+All of these operating systems are based on using the web as the UI layer for all applications, with some JavaScript-exposed APIs on top for system integration.

 Given the outcomes—multiple competing browsers and well-developed standards—it is in retrospect not that relevant which browser “won” or “lost” each of the browser “wars”.
-In each cases the web won, because it gained users and grew in capability.
+In each case the web won, because it gained users and grew in capability.

-Open source
+Open Source

-Another important and interesting outcome of the second browser war was that all mainstream browsers todayExamples of Chromium-based browsers include Chrome, Edge, Opera (which switched to Chromium from the Presto engine in 2013), Samsung Internet, Yandex Browser, UC Browser and Brave.
-In addition, there are many “embedded” browsers, based on one or another of the three engines, for a wide variety of automobiles, phones, TVs and other electronic devices. are based on three open-source web rendering / JavaScript engines: Chromium, Gecko and WebKit.The JavaScript engines are actually in different repositories (as are various other sub-components), and can and do get used outside the browser as JavaScript virtual machines.
+Another important and interesting outcome of the second browser war was that all mainstream browsers todayExamples of Chromium-based browsers include Chrome, Edge, Opera (which switched to Chromium from the Presto engine in 2013), Samsung Internet, Yandex Browser, UC Browser, and Brave.
+In addition, there are many “embedded” browsers, based on one or another of the three engines, for a wide variety of automobiles, phones, TVs, and other electronic devices. are based on three open-source web rendering / JavaScript engines: Chromium, Gecko, and WebKit.The JavaScript engines are actually in different repositories (as are various other subcomponents), and can and do get used outside the browser as JavaScript virtual machines.
 One important application is the use of V8 to power node.js.
 However, each of the three rendering engines does have a corresponding JavaScript implementation, so conflating the two is reasonable.
 Since Chromium and WebKit have a common ancestral codebase, while Gecko is an open-source descendant of Netscape, all three date back to the 1990s—almost to the beginning of the web.

 This is not an accident, and in fact tells us something quite interesting about the most cost-effective way to implement a rendering engine based on a commodity set of platform APIs.
 For example, it’s common for independent developers, not paid by the company nominally controlling the browser, to contribute code and features.
 There are even companies and individuals that specialize in implementing browser features!
 It’s also common for features in one browser to copy code from another.
 And every major browser being open source feeds back into the standards process, reinforcing the web’s decentralized nature.